Facebook pixel From One Lemon to a Career in Horticulture

 “When I was 23, I was given a lemon tree at my first house,” Sarah Moore said.
 “It only produced one lemon, but I was hooked.
 I had to figure out where I could make plants a part of my daily job – I didn’t even know what horticulture was.”

-Then, she found the horticulture program at St. Louis Community College at Meramec – “And that just kind of set me off into my career.”
-Since that time, Moore earned an associate of applied science in horticulture and currently teaches horticulture courses at STLCC-Meramec.
-In addition, she’s also on the horticulture program advisory committee, which is made up of local experts in all facets of the green industry.
+Since then, Moore has earned an associate of applied science in horticulture and now teaches horticulture courses at STLCC-Meramec.
+She also serves on the horticulture program advisory committee, which includes local experts from across the green industry.

 “I originally came to Meramec as part of a dual enrollment program with my high school and was immediately intrigued by the horticulture program,” said James Bruns, who is now an STLCC horticulture student.